 If we all agree that health care is efficient and unsustainable, then how do we arrange our business to meet the demands of our customer?

-Nolan Hoffer is senior director of Inpatient Operations for St. Luke’s Rehabilitation, based in Boise, Idaho.
+Nolan Hoffer is senior director of St. Luke’s Rehabilitation inpatient operations, based in Boise, Idaho.